 When it comes to telogen effluvium, there are hundreds of tests that can be ordered.
 A few “screening” tests are important for everyone with suspected telogen effluvium but the remainder of the tests to order depends on the patient’s history.
 Screening tests often include blood hemoglobin levels, iron, thyroid testing, B12, vitamin D, and zinc levels.
 Numerous other tests are also possible depending on the patient’s story including ANA, ENA, ESR, creatinine, AST, ALT, bilurubin, CRP, VDRL/RPA, Hepatitis screening, HIV, rheumatoid factor, urinalysis, free and total testosterone, DHEAS, AM cortisol, prolactin, etc, etc

 Despite all the tests, many patients with telogen effluvium also have normal results.

-One need not feel confused if their blood tests return back normal.
+One need not feel confused if their blood tests and Alopecia areata return back normal.
 This is common in patients with many types of hair loss.
 One should also not be confused if they work hard to correct an abnormality (like low iron) and find their hair has not improved.
 Hair loss is more complicated that this.
 The factory that produces hair lies in the scalp – not in the blood.
 We have limited tools in the present day to properly assess the inner workings of the tiny hair follicle and so now blood tests and other similar tests are the best we have.

 Source: Donavan medical